On Limit Eigenvalue Distributions Associated to Residual Chains of Groups: A counterexample in the Heisenberg group

-\end{theorem} \begin{proof} We want to analyze the regular representation of the group $G = H_3(\mathbb{Z} / n \mathbb{Z})$.
+\end{theorem} \begin{proof} Let us fix $m \in \N$ and set $n = p^m.$ We want to analyze the regular representation of the group $G = H_3(\mathbb{Z} / n \mathbb{Z})$.
 We know that the regular representations decomposes as a direct sum of equivalence classes of irreducible representations, where each irreducible representations appears with the multiplicity of its dimension.
 We use the notation from the previous section.

 For each $i \in \{0, \ldots, m-1\}$ we have